-At around three months of age, babies can typically hold their heads steady themselves, are smiling and have become more expressive.
-They may also be able to push themselves on their hands up for short periods during tummy time.
+At around three to four months of age, babies can typically hold their heads steady themselves, are smiling and have become more expressive.
+They can also usually push themselves upwards with their hands up for short periods during tummy time.

 All of these new abilities mean that your baby can engage with me more, and so I will be able to capture their personality, different expressions and new skills such as pushing themselves up during tummy time.

 Older Newborn vs Three Month Old Photo Shoot.
 Which is Best For You?

-Now that we’ve looked at the differences between a lifestyle photo shoot with an older baby, and one at three months old how do you decide which is best for you?
+Now that we’ve looked at the differences between a photo shoot with an older newborn baby, and one at three months old how do you decide which is best for you?

 The answer is going to be different for each family, and so there is no right or wrong answer here.
 But I understand that it can be difficult to decide.
 When your baby is just a few weeks old it can be difficult to imagine how they will change over the next month or two, and you may feel torn between capturing them as a newborn, or waiting until three months.

-If you’re having difficulty deciding, these three considerations might help you with your decision:
+If you’re having difficulty deciding, two considerations might help you with your decision:

 1. Do you think you’ll have another photo shoot during your baby’s first year?

-So if you think you might have a second, or even third shoot later in the year I suggest choosing a newborn shoot now as you’ll have a more complete record of your baby’s first year.
+So if you think you might have a second, or even third shoot later in the year I suggest choosing an older newborn shoot now as you’ll have a more complete record of your baby’s first year.

 Babies change so much during the first three months, and you may start to see their preferences emerge very early on.
 However, it’s not until they reach 3-4 months that you can really capture their personality in photographs – once your baby is smiling socially, and has more control over their head and limbs.

 When your baby is just a few weeks old, it can be difficult to imagine how they will be at three months.
-And I completely understand that choosing between a lifestyle newborn shoot, or a shoot at 3 months old may not be easy.
-If you’re faced with this decision I hope that this guide helps you to decide which option is right for you.
+And I completely understand that choosing between the different session types may not be easy.
+If you’re faced with this decision I hope that this guide has helped you to decide which option is right for you.

 If you have any other questions about baby photography you can send me a message here, or let me know in the comments below.